yudha-haris/os212/tips.md

 layout: "layout"
 permalink: /TIPS/
 ---
+# Operating Systems 2021-2 (OS212)

-# TIPS
+## TIPS

 1. Don't Skip Any Step<br>
-Read the commands carefully in order one by one.
-Don't miss a single command line.
-Get in the habit of writing it yourself to understand the meaning of the command.
+Read the commands carefully in order, one by one.
+Don't miss any single command line.<br> Get in the habit of writing the command / code by yourself to understand the meaning of the command.